christianmalek/vuex-rest-api/README.md

 - `baseURL`: The API URL without the path

 ### `addAction(options)`
-> Adds an action to the resource object to access an API endpoint.
+Adds an action to the resource object to access an API endpoint.

-Parameters:
-You need to pass an object with following properties:
+The `options` parameter has following properties:
 ```js
 const options = {
   // REQUIRED: The name of the action.